Weekly Series Races

-The Weekly Series races are conducted at locations, mostly elementary and middle schools, around Howard County.
-Separate races ranging in distance from 2 miles to 15 kilometers are scheduled for most weeks throughout the year and the series culminates in the distribution of series awards.
+The Weekly Series races are conducted at various locations around Howard County.
+Separate races ranging in distance from 1 mile to 15 kilometers are scheduled for throughout the spring, fall, and winter seasons.
+Each series culminates in the distribution of series awards.
 While these races emphasize participation, we also reward performance.
-Some “fast” facts:
+Some additional details:

 - Show up no more than 30 minutes before the race to register.